BYU-ODH/native-news/README.md

 ## Order of operations
 1. Use `harvesting-chronicling.py` to harvest atom data from the _[Chronicling America](https://chroniclingamerica.loc.gov/)_ website for the dates we are interested in (1 Nov 1890 - 31 March 1891).
 2. Use `atom-reader.py` to read each atom file and create a data dictionary.
+3. Use `ocr-harvester.py` to download the OCR of each newspaper page for the dates we are interested in.

 ## Scripts

-## atom-reader.py
+### atom-reader.py
 This script processes the atom files in the `atom-data` folder.
 It reads the entries in the atom file and outputs the results to `data-dictionary.tsv`.

 ### harvesting-chronicling.py
 This script downloads 3838 atom files from the _Chronicling America_ website based on a search query that is formulated for the dates we are interested in.
 The atom files each contain 20 results, each of which is a single page of a newspaper within the timeframe.
 The atom files are saved as `xml` in the `atom-data` folder.

+### ocr-harvester.py

 ## Folders

 ### atom-data
 This folder has the output of the `harvesting-chronicling.py` script.
-It is a collection of 3838 atom/XML files.
+It is a collection of 3,838 atom/XML files.

 ## Files